ShadowKyogre/shadowkyogre.github.com/pages/mikidown-personal.md

 .. type: text
 -->

 It's like [the original mikidown](/mikidown), but different.
 It doesn't have a site generator.
 Nor does it have whoosh.
+Or the TOC for the edit window.
 But it DOES work on Windows.
 It also uses a QPlainTextEdit in place of a QTextEdit.
 That's it.